siraben/fp-notes/Papers.md

 This paper offers “a programmer‘s tour of _type families_”, a Haskell feature implemented in GHC.
 It begins with a refresher on the role of types, and more advanced types, such as associated types.
-In Haskell, we can _type constructors_, or _type functions_ as they are called in this paper, such as `[] :: * -> *`.
+In Haskell, we have _type constructors_, or _type functions_ as they are called in this paper, such as `[] :: * -> *`.
 A type function can be fully applied to a type, yielding another type, or partially applied, yielding another type constructor, (`[] Int` becomes `[Int]`).